lujiabo98/lujiabo98.github.io/hobbies.md

 <img src="/images/swimming.JPG">
 <img src="/images/surfing1.JPG">
 </div>
-<br>Swimming removes my worries, refreshes my body, and brings me courage to address any challenges.
-I extremely enjoy the feeling of being immersed in the water.
-Besides, I am a member of the Swimming Team at Fuzhou University, where I meet many sincere friends.
-I have reached **China National Second-level athlete Standard** in 50m breaststroke and won **Five Gold Medals** during my 10-year swimming career.
-Recently, I am also keen on surfing.
+<br>I enjoy reading about sociology, literature, and philosophy.
+I have read over 100 books.
+For books that I feel deeply about, I will write about them.
+I have a plan to read one introductory book for each discipline with a view to developing my critical thinking and interdisciplinary skills.

 ## Watching

+I like to watch comedies, action movies, westerns and old American movies.
+Drama entertains me, action and westerns excite me, and old movies slow me down and make me think.
 I like watching movies and TV shows with my girlfriend, Lei(Laywoo) Wu.
 She is my love.
+We spent a lot of happy time together.

 <div>
 <img src="/images/Laywoo.jpg">
 </div>

 <br>

+## Programing

+I like to realize my ideas in code.
+I think it's cool.
+I am proficient in C++, Python and MATLAB languages and have used them to implement several models, algorithms and automation projects.
+I love the open source culture and contribute to it.

 ## Writing